5th Infantry Division (Philippines): History

 In effect, the masses started to withdraw their support from the local communist movement while several members gave up and/or surrendered to the government renouncing the bloody communist struggle.
 Support in urban areas fell and by 1991, they merely had some 18,000 available.
 The Army with the full support of various sector organizations and the local government units pressed on with the momentum to put an end to the insurgency.

-In an act of desperation, the communists became suspicious of its members and began a massive internal purge of the movement that killed thousands of partisans and members on accusations of being deep penetration agents and informers of the AFP.
+The communists became suspicious of its members and began a massive internal purge of the movement that killed thousands of partisans and members on accusations of being deep penetration agents and informers of the AFP.
 They also started to target US servicemen with their assassination teams called "Sparrow Units" but these activities only lost them yet more support.

-These solid gains serve today as the foundation of a very manageable security environment and an irreversible socio-economic up-trend in favor of the populace in Northern Luzon.
+These acts serve today as the foundation of a more controlled security environment and a socio-economic up-trend in favor of the populace in Northern Luzon.

 On November 7, 1994, the home of the 5th Infantry Division was transferred to Camp Upi in Gamu, Isabela and is now called Camp Melchor F. dela Cruz.
 The Headquarters directs and employs three infantry brigades with its operationally controlled infantry battalions strategically positioned in the provinces of Ilocos Norte, Ilocos Sur, Kalinga, Apayao, Cagayan, Isabela, Ifugao, Quirino and Nueva Vizcaya.

 In an effort to contribute greatly in the prevailing peace and order situation in the country, the Division sent combat units to Mindanao, particularly in Basilan and Jolo-Sulu area to bring an end to the terrorist Abu Sayyaf Group.
 After the 77th Infantry Battalion made a remarkable stint in the area from 1999 to 2001, it was replaced with the full-complement of the 53rd Division Reconnaissance Company last November 2006 to June 2007 and has significantly contributed in the hunt to destroy the notorious terrorist Abu Sayyaf Group.

-The stable security environment in the areas of Northern Luzon has been laboriously achieved through the years by the diligence and selfless sacrifice of the officers and men of the 5th Infantry Division, now under the leadership of MGen Pablo M Lorenzo.
+The stable security environment in the areas of Northern Luzon has been laboriously achieved through the years by the officers and men of the 5th Infantry Division, now under the leadership of MGen Pablo M Lorenzo.
 AFP.